 The LMF manages the support of different location services for target UEs, including positioning of UEs and delivery of assistance data to UEs.
 The LMF may interact with the serving gNB or serving ng-eNB for a target UE in order to obtain position measurements for the UE, including uplink measurements made by an ng-eNB and downlink measurements made by the UE that were provided to an ng-eNB as part of other functions such as for support of handover.

 The LMF may interact with a target UE in order to deliver assistance data if requested for a particular location service, or to obtain a location estimate if that was requested.

+The LMF may interact with multiple NG-RANs to provide location assistance data information for broadcasting.
+The assistance data information for broadcast may optionally be segmented and/or ciphered by the LMF.
+The LMF may also interact with AMFs to provide ciphering key data information to the AMF as described in greater detail in [xx].